 Parking at Walt Disney World is plentiful.
-While complimentary transportation is available to all guests staying at a Walt Disney World Resort, guests may still choose to drive while visiting Walt Disney World.
 Here are descriptions of the parking fees and lots.

 Guests pay one fee per day and the parking permit is good at all theme park lots.
 Keep your permit/receipt as proof of payment when moving to a different theme park on the same day.

 Annual Passholders and guests staying at a Walt Disney World resort hotel receive complimentary parking when driving to Magic Kingdom, Epcot, Disney’s Hollywood Studios, or Animal Kingdom.

 Guests have the option of paying an extra fee to park closer to the theme park and water park entrances.
 This fee is varied depending on what time of year you’ll be visiting.
 For regular days, the cost is $45 per vehicle.
 For peak days, the price is $50 per vehicle.

 The parking lot at Magic Kingdom is at the Ticket and Transportation Center, approximately a mile from the theme park entrance.
 Guests will either walk or ride a tram to the Ticket and Transportation Center.
 Security and bag check for Magic Kingdom is located here.
 After going through security, guests need to take a monorail, ferry boat, or bus to the Magic Kingdom gates from the Ticket and Transportation Center.

 The parking lots at the Ticket and Transportation Center are divided into 2 sections: Heroes and Villains.
 The Heroes lots include: Woody, Aladdin, Peter Pan, Simba, Mulan, and Rapunzel.
 The Villains lots include: Zurg, Jafar, Hook, Scar, Cruella, and Ursula.
 These parking lot divisions make it easier to find and get to your car after a fun day in the Magic Kingdom.